ASTEROID ASTROLOGY

 Read Partnership at Full Depth

-Compute Juno, Amor, Psyche, Aphrodite, and eight other named asteroids in a single chart.
-Augurine's master calculator returns each placement's sign and house, giving you the relational field under Union's architectural reading.
+Compute Juno, Amor, Psyche, Aphrodite, and ten other named asteroid bodies in a single chart.
+Augurine's master calculator returns each placement's sign and house, giving you relational context around this reference-only guide.